RocketGod-git/adsb-decoder/README.md

 1. Clone this repository or download the script `adsb-streamer.py`.

 2. Update the `WEBHOOK_URL` variable in the script with your Discord webhook URL.
+Leave a blank "" if you want to output to the terminal only.

 3. Update the `FILENAME` variable in the script with the path to your ADS-B data file.